BiographyMargarita Gritskova is a russian opera singer, mezzo-soprano.

 Margarita Gritskova appears already at renowned festivals, such as the Salzburg festival, the Festivale de Opera in Tenerifa, the Rossini Festival in Pesaro and the Schleswig-Holstein festival among others.

-She sings at leading opera houses, such as the Bavarian State Opera in Munich, the State Opera Hamburg, the Deutsche Oper am Rhein, the State Opera Zurich, the Opera theaters in Oslo and in Valencia.
+She sings at leading opera houses, such as the Bavarian State Opera in Munich, Moscow’s Bolshoi Theatre, the State Opera Hamburg, the Deutsche Oper am Rhein, the State Opera Zurich, the Opera theaters in Oslo and in Valencia.

 In the year 2018 Margarita was voted the best mezzo-soprano of the Opera season 17/18 in the Palau Les Arts Valencia.

-Highlights in her carrier are concerts with world famous tenor José Carreras in Vienna, Moscow, St.Petersburg, Innsbruck, Oviedo, at Covent Garden in London in May 2017 and at Carnegie Hall in New York in September 2017.
+Highlights of her career are concerts with world famous tenor José Carreras in Vienna, Moscow, St.Petersburg, Innsbruck, Oviedo, at Covent Garden in London in May 2017 and at Carnegie Hall in New York in September 2017.

 She made her debut at Vienna’s Musikverein in 2015 with a song recital with pianist Thomas Lausmann.